DuguaiPereira/NonAPICaptor/README.md

 ### **NonAPICaptor**

 NonAPICaptor is a powerful Windows application designed to simplify and automate the extraction of data from specific regions of your screen.
-By leveraging advanced OCR (Optical Character Recognition) technology, Data Extractor Pro enables professionals, researchers, and enthusiasts to efficiently capture, process, and record data into CSV files, saving time and boosting productivity.
+By leveraging advanced OCR (Optical Character Recognition) technology, NonAPICaptor enables professionals, researchers, and enthusiasts to efficiently capture, process, and record data into CSV files, saving time and boosting productivity.

 ---

 ### 📦 **Features**
 - **Region Selection:** Intuitively select screen regions for data extraction using an interactive GUI.
-- **OCR Integration:** Leverage EasyOCR to accurately recognize and extract text from selected regions with precision.
+- **OCR Integration:** Leverage OCR to accurately recognize and extract text from selected regions with precision.
 - **Multiple Variable Management:** Add, configure, and manage multiple data variables with customizable settings like min/max values and prefixes.
 - **Flexible Scheduling:** Define specific days and time ranges for data collection, including weekly loops for automation.
 - **Real-Time Recording:** Start and stop continuous data recording with adjustable collection frequencies.
 - **Threshold Adjustment:** Fine-tune OCR sensitivity using adjustable threshold sliders (`x1` and `x2`) to improve text recognition.
 - **CSV Export:** Seamlessly export collected data into CSV files for further analysis and reporting.
 - **System Sleep Prevention:** Ensure uninterrupted data collection by preventing the system from entering sleep mode during operations.
-- **User-Friendly Interface:** A modern, responsive, and intuitive GUI built using CustomTkinter, designed to streamline the user experience.
+- **User-Friendly Interface:** A modern, responsive, designed to streamline the user experience.
 - **Donation Support:** Support the ongoing development of NonAPICaptor via PayPal.

 ---